-Angling or niche overlapping is the process of overlapping several interests and passions into one niche.
-This gives you great clarity when it comes to developing your ideal audience persona or customer avatar which I’ll discuss in detail later in this blog post.
+Angling or niche overlapping is the process of overlapping several interests and passions into one niche, which gives you great clarity when it comes to developing your ideal audience persona or customer avatar.

 For example, Michelle from Making Sense of Cents, first started her site to help people get out of student debt.
 As you can see, she is trying to solve a major problem – student debt.

 She has also found a unique angle to personal finance – “student debt”.